1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 [^13]:“third, because the indeterminate, undirected nature of mutation was contradictory to Lysenko’s principles of environmentally induced hereditary changes in a particular direction.”
 (Medvedev and Lerner, p.
 29)

 [^14]:“Nevertheless, the thesis that each individual gene mutates only once in tens of thousands of years was used by the opponents of genetics as a bugbear” (Medvedev and Lerner, p.
 31)

+[^15]:“incompatible with the dialectical materialism that asserts that everything in nature changes and develops”  (Medvedev and Lerner, p.
+31)